prestoalvarez/zk-pig/README.md

   --log-format text
 ```

 ## Commands Overview

-To get the list of all available commands, and flags, you can run:
+To get the list of all available commands and flags, you can run:

 ```sh
 zkpig help